ErzaTitania-2001/Vacwis/README.md

 # Vacwis
 Developing a voice automated prototype automobile  which was highly recognised.
 .
-This concept aimed to help physically handicapped people maneuver a car with the same proficiency as you, me or best could go hands-free with a change of mode.
+This concept aimed to help detect thermal signatures in inaccessible places with voice automation in post earthquake situations.

 Tech Stack :
 Language used: